How do I become a home and community patient?

-To become a patient, you must participate in an initial assessment to help evaluate your needs and determine whether home and community care or other services are right for you.
+To become a patient of ours, you must participate in an initial assessment to help evaluate your needs and determine whether home and community care or other services are right for you.
 To get started, we just need a referral.
 You can refer yourself, or a referral can be made by your doctor, nurse, community service provider or other health-care professional.
 A referral can also be made by a family member, a friend or a neighbour.
-A simple call gets the process started.
+A simple call to us gets the process started.

 Where can I find information about local resources?

 A wealth of information is available through our web-based resource directory, thehealthline.ca.
 You can access listings for a variety of home care services, health support and community resources, in your own region or neighbourhood!

 Visit thehealthline.ca »

 We get you the care you need in your home and in the community.
 This care is focused on optimizing your health and independence; supporting you through a health-care transition (for example, from hospital to home); or providing care following an illness or compromised health status.
 We are a caring team of health professionals who can provide support in your home, at school, or in the community.

 We encourage you to visit our website to learn more about what services might support you best.
 The following links provide information about our services according to where you will be receiving the care:

 Here are some quick links to specific services:

 How do I know what services I need?